fablabbcn/smartcitizen-docs/docs/Guides/getting started/Using the Shell.md

 Each of the sensors can be configured independently, with a reading interval N times the _overall reading interval_.
 For instance, after the `SAM firmware V0.9.7`, all the sensors are read every 60s except the PMS5003, which is read every 5 minutes or 5 times the reading interval.

 In the case of the publication interval to the Smart Citizen Platform, the  default is 3 minutes.

+!!! info "Battery calculator"
+    This configuration option is very interesting to be used for battery saving.
+Make sure you check the [battery calculator](/Smart%20Citizen%20Kit/#battery-calculator/)

 All this can be configured using the shell interface.
 For instance, to set the publication interval to every 10 minutes, we could do: